Keen to ditch unnecessary packaging?

 - Nearly all of our fruit & veg is sold loose (and always has been).
 No need to bag it, we’re happier to have it loose and free at the till (or grab a re-usable bag)

-- We offer an increasing range of ‘unpacked’ dried goods in dispensers
+- We offer a range of ‘unpacked’ dried goods in dispensers

 - In our bodycare range there are lots of unpackaged options, and things with returnable packaging